Mac-lp3/ricketjs/README.md

 }).run();
 ~~~~

-Or just the relative path:
+Or just the absolute path:

 ~~~~
 ricket.add('path\\to\\script.sh').run();